angelolab/toffy/README.md

 Continue with the installation.

 ## Setup
-After confirming you have the necessary software, you can clone the repository.

 Now, open the Anaconda powershell prompt instead of the regular powershell prompt.
 If you do not already have git installed, run
 ```